How to Find and Hire a Caregiver for Seniors

 • Performing treatments such as enemas, douches, enteral feeding, catheterization, etc.

-Now that you have an idea of the type of assistance you or your loved one needs, let’s explore the best way to find the right caregiver.
+Now that you know more about the types of assistance, let’s explore the best ways to find the right caregiver.

-Next, you’ll need to determine whether you want to use a service or agency to find the ideal caregiver or if you want to place an ad in effort to secure a private hire, both of which have their own benefits.
+Next, you’ll need to determine whether you want to use a service or agency to find the ideal caregiver.
+Some people prefer to perform research themselves or place an ad to secure a private hire.
+Both ways of finding a caregiver have advantages and disadvantages.

-Get referrals from friends and/or check the Better Business Bureau and reviews of potential agency’s reputation.
+Get referrals from friends and/or check the Better Business Bureau and find reviews before choosing an agency.
 The primary appeal of using a caregiver service or agency is that these providers typically:

 Finding a Private Hire Caregiver